dcerge/sdflc-api-helpers/README.md

 - **OpResult** - this class represents an operation result that is expected by a front-end app and that should be sent by a server.
 - **ApiWrapper** - this class wraps `axios.request` method to do requests to a server and also wraps a response from server into `OpResult` class.
+- **ApiDataList** - this class used to simplify fetching paginated lists of objects from the server.
+It expects the server sends data as `OpResult` structure.

 # OpResult